HeadRank: Decoding-Free Passage Reranking via Preference-Aligned Attention Heads: Conclusion

 \section{Conclusion}

-We presented \textbf{HeadRank}, which lifts preference optimization from token space into the continuous attention domain, combining entropy-regularized head selection, ALPS adjacent-level preference pairs, and a distribution regularizer $\Omega$ to overcome attention score homogenization in decoding-free rerankers.
-Trained on only 211 queries and evaluated across 14 benchmarks at three Qwen3 scales (0.6B--4B), HeadRank consistently outperforms both generative and decoding-free baselines with 100\% formatting success and $\mathcal{O}(1)$-pass inference via depth truncation.
-At 4B, 57.4\% of relevant middle-zone documents are promoted to the top quartile versus 14.2\% for irrelevant ones, and HeadRank surpasses Llama-3.1-8B and GPT-3.5-Turbo RankGPT on multi-hop benchmarks despite being substantially smaller.
-These results suggest that attention-space preference alignment is a promising direction not only for ranking but for broader retrieval-augmented reasoning tasks.
+We presented \textbf{HeadRank}, which lifts preference optimization into continuous attention space to overcome score homogenization in decoding-free rerankers.
+Trained on only 211 queries, HeadRank achieves the best average ranking quality across 14 benchmarks at three Qwen3 scales (0.6B--4B) with $\mathcal{O}(1)$-pass inference, outperforming both generative and attention-based baselines---including models twice its size on multi-hop reasoning tasks.